-The Consumer Group is from time to time subject to regulatory investigations and civil and tax claims, and party to certain legal proceedings incidental to the normal course of its business, including in connection with conflicts of interest, lending securities and derivatives activities, relationships with its employees and other commercial or tax matters.
-In view of the inherent difficulty of predicting the outcome of legal matters, particularly where the claimants seek very large or indeterminate damages, or where the cases present novel legal theories, involve a large number of parties or are in the early stages of investigation or discovery, the Consumer Group cannot state with confidence what the eventual outcome of these pending matters will be or what the eventual loss, fines or penalties related to each pending matter may be.
-The amount of the Consumer Group's reserves in respect of these matters is substantially less than the total amount of the claims asserted against it and, in light of the uncertainties involved in such claims and proceedings, there is no assurance that the ultimate resolution of these matters will not significantly exceed the reserves currently accrued by the Consumer Group.
+The Consumer Group is from time to time subject to regulatory investigations and civil and tax claims, and party to certain legal proceedings incidental to the normal course of our business, including in connection with conflicts of interest, lending securities and derivatives activities, relationships with our employees and other commercial or tax matters.
+In view of the inherent difficulty of predicting the outcome of legal matters, particularly where the claimants seek very large or indeterminate damages, or where the cases present novel legal theories, involve a large number of parties or are in the early stages of investigation or discovery, the Consumer Group cannot state accurately what the eventual outcome of these pending matters will be or what the eventual loss, fines or penalties related to each pending matter may be.

+The amount of the Consumer Group's reserves in respect of these matters is substantially less than the total amount of the claims asserted against us and, in light of the uncertainties involved in such claims and proceedings, there is no assurance that the ultimate resolution of these matters will not significantly exceed the reserves currently accrued by the Consumer Group.
 As a result, the outcome of a particular matter may be material to the Consumer Group's operating results for a particular period.
-At 31 December 2018, the

-Consumer Group had provisions for taxes, and other legal contingencies for €66,102 million.
-In this regard, see note 21 to the 2018 Audited Consolidated Financial Statements.
+As of 31 December 2019, the Consumer Group had provisions for taxes and other legal contingencies for EUR 80.9 billion.
+In this regard, see note 21 to the 2019 Audited Consolidated Financial Statements.